 For much of the recent past, the U.S. has been one of the most rapidly growing countries in the industrialized world.
 This was especially true in the last half of the 20th century, due to the post-World War II baby boom and rising immigration in the 1980s and 1990s.
-But the 2020 census could very well show the smallest decade-long growth rate in America’s history.
+The initial results from the 2020 Census show the second smallest decade-long growth in America’s history.

 Recently released Census Bureau population estimates show that from July 1, 2019 to July 1, 2020, the nation grew by just 0.35%.
 This is the lowest annual growth rate since at least 1900.

 National population growth began to dip after 2000, especially after the Great Recession and, in recent years, due to new immigration restrictions.
 Yet the 2019-to-2020 rate is well below most growth rates over the past 102 years, and less than half the level observed as recently as 2000.